Cavalleria Rusticana, Mascagni – Pagliacci, Leoncavallo – Opera

 Jesús Lopez Cobos, Giancarlo del Monaco – Violeta Urmana (Santuzza), María Bayo (Nedda) – Teatro Real Madrid

-At the Teatro Real de Madrid, a fiery "Cav and Pag" directed by Giancarlo del Monaco.
+At the Teatro Real de Madrid, a fiery version of "Cav and Pag" directed by Giancarlo del Monaco.
 A production exalted by the perfect cast chosen for this performance, with Violeta Urmana as Santuzza and Maria Bayo as Nedda.

 Cavalleria Rusticana and Pagliacci are two operas in the verismo style, often performed together because of the similarities they display.
-The two works tell stories of jealousy and honor killings, which highly remind of the Pirandello plays.
+The two works tell stories of jealousy and honor killings, which are highly reminiscent of the Pirandello plays.
 It is actually the Mascagni opera that Francis Ford Coppola chose for the end of The Godfather 3, one of the most emblematic films ever released about the Sicilian mafia.
 Giancarlo del Monaco's staging is a reference, and has been touring all around Europe: Bonn, Oslo, Torino, Stuttgart, Hamburg, Paris...

 A Sicilian village on Easter Sunday.
 Turiddu has become engaged to Santuzza, but he carries on his affair with Lola, his former lover.
 Santuzza, very affected by his behaviour, confesses to Mamma Lucia, Turiddu's mother, that her son is unfaithful to her and involved with Lola.
 Santuzza tries to persuade Turiddu to leave Lola and return to her, but he violently rejects her proposal.
 Enraged, Santuzza tells Alfio, Lola's husband, about Lola's affair with Turridu.
 His honour offended, Alfio kills Turiddu in a knife fight.